 You may have noticed that DIY concoctions are often highlighted as ideal toxin-free alternatives to a variety of pre-packaged solutions.
-Part of the reason for this is because a lot of our personal care and cleaning products come in plastic packaging, which we’re actively trying to avoid over here at Good Intent.
+Part of the reason for this is because a lot of our personal care and cleaning products come in plastic packaging, which we’re actively trying to avoid over here at Way of Being.
 Another reason is that it feels really good to know exactly what’s in the stuff that you’re spraying all over your home or slathering on your body and feel confident it’s safe for you and your family.
 It also tends to be pretty budget-friendly.

 Some of us also just have fun making stuff from scratch.
 Others of us, maybe not so much, or maybe we like the idea in theory, but in reality, have other stuff we’d rather do than dig the blender out from the back of our cabinets.

 Insert the one ingredient wonder!
 A single, natural ingredient that can be used for many purposes without having to whip out a single measuring spoon.

 Remember in My Big Fat Greek Wedding how the parents would use Windex to cure all ills?
 That’s what Tea Tree Oil is about to be for you.

 This wonder ingredient is made from the leaves of the Tea Tree, or Melaleuca alternifolia (no, not the one we make green or black tea out of), which typically grows in Australia.
 The Bundjalung Aborigines of northern New South Wales would crush the leaves and inhale the strong aroma to cure sore throats and as a topical treatment for various skin ailments.
 This potent essential oil has antimicrobial, antibacterial, antifungal, antiviral, antiprotozoal, and anti-inflammatory properties that make it awesome at zapping away all kinds of gross stuff, including E. coli, S. pneumoniae and H. influenzae.
 (Has not been proven to be effective against COVID-19.)